-Appeals Court Drops 5 of 11 Claims Against Mayweather
+Mayweather Ducks Claims for Gossiping About Abortion

 “According to Jackson, the posting and false statements by Mayweather caused a massive negative public reaction, which included death threats and offensive comments describing her as a ‘baby killer’ and a ‘whore,’” Perluss wrote.

-The trial court denied Mayweather’s motion to dismiss five claims, saying a jury would have to decide whether his statements were newsworthy or otherwise protected by the First Amendment.
+The appeals panel saw no reason to leave it for a jury to decide whether Mayweather’s statements were newsworthy or otherwise protected by the First Amendment.

 “The evidence unequivocally established, as Jackson concedes, that she and Mayweather are both high-profile individuals who were subject to extensive media scrutiny,” Perluss wrote.

-He said Mayweather’s comments amounted to “celebrity gossip” and were a matter of public interest.
+Mayweather’s comments amounted to “celebrity gossip” and were a matter of public interest, the 39-page ruling continues.

-The panel found Mayweather is a five-time world boxing champion and once was the world’s highest paid athlete, and Jackson willfully participated in publishing information about her life and her relationship with him.
+The panel noted that Mayweather is a five-time world boxing champion and once was the world’s highest paid athlete, and Jackson willfully participated in publishing information about her life and her relationship with him.

 “Indeed, according to Mayweather, Jackson asked him to help her become famous, which he did,” Perluss wrote.
 Mayweather’s comments and actions “arose from protected activity,” so the panel reversed the denial of his motion to dismiss five of the 11 claims.